Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Experiments

 \subsubsection{Evaluation metrics}

 In this work, we mainly report the area under the ROC curve (AUC) to compare with prior works.
 The video-level results are obtained by averaging predictions over each frame on an evaluated video.
+To facilitate a comprehensive comparison of our method with others, we also present the results of the equal error rate (EER) in our appendix \cite{ours}.